ThisIsntMyId/affiliate-portal/docs/SCRIPTS.md

 ```

 ## Environment Variables
 Scripts automatically have access to environment variables through the config import.
+The config uses Zod coercion to automatically convert string values from .env files to the correct types (numbers, booleans, etc.).
 No additional setup required.

 ## Examples